 During the academic year your child will be invited to participate in a number of educational trips.
 The trips are organised to complement the children's topic of study and will always contain an educational as well as fun element.
 All trips are organised during the school day using school buses.
-You will be informed of all upcoming trips through letters that are sent home in the link book.
-It is parent's responsibility to ensure that they regularly check the link book so as not to miss any correspondence sent home by the school.
-You will be asked to sign a short permission slip giving the class teacher permission to take the child out of school premises.
-Consent slips WILL NOT be accepted after the deadline stated.
-To avoid any disappointment please ensure that the slip is signed and returned before the deadline.
+You will be informed of all upcoming trips through letters that are sent home via the parent portal.
+It is parent's responsibility to ensure that they regularly check the parent portal so as not to miss any correspondence sent home by the school.

+You will be asked to sign your acceptance to the school trips at the beginning of the academic year.
+Please note that if you give your permission for your child to go on the trips you can later change your mind as long as you inform the school in writing at least three days prior to the date of the trip.
+If you do not accept for your child to go on the proposed school trips you WILL NOT be able to change your mind at a later date.
 Children who are not attending trips must remain at home on the day of the trip as all staff members will be out of school accompanying those who are going on the trip.